Buckingham County, Virginia: History

 According to the oral history of Trinity Presbyterian Church and this community, here are 45 Confederate and Union soldiers buried in mass graves directly behind this church.
 They left Appomattox after the surrender and headed for their homes north of here.
 Sick with disease, they died in a nearby camp.
 That they may not be forgotten, this plaque is placed by the Elliott Grays UDC Chapter #1877 2003.

 In 2011, the county celebrated its 250th anniversary.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 584 sqmi, of which 580 sqmi is land and 3.9 sqmi (0.7%) is water.

-The geographic center of Virginia is located in Buckingham County, near the Mt.
+The geographical center of Virginia is located in Buckingham County, near the Mt.
 Rush community.